NEWS & NOTEWORTHY INFORMATION

 My Website hosting package has a limited capacity and therefore I cannot possible display all the knives etc., that I make or help people out with.
 I hope however, that enough can be gleaned from this site to give you a fair idea of what I'm about and my approach to knife making.
 If you have any queries, please get in touch.

 Disclaimer - How I work and sourcing of materials etc...

-The other knife making components, like Fibre liners, Mosaic Pins, Brass/Cooper/Stainless tubing/rods, Ceramic rods, Glue, Hardwoods and Micarta etc., I source mostly from abroad because that's where the best stuff is available from!
-The Firesteels I actually source from the UK.
-I also source all of my consumables from the UK.
-The same goes for the Sheaths and leather work.
-I design and make all of my own sheaths from raw veg-tan leather, which I dye, decorate and hand stitch as required.
-I do not buy in ready made Sheaths of any kind.
+The other knife making components, like Fibre liners, Mosaic Pins, Brass/Cooper/Stainless tubing/rods, Ceramic rods, Glue, Hardwoods and Micarta etc., I source from the UK and overseas.
+The Firesteels I actually source from the UK, along with all of my consumables.
+The same goes for my Veg-Tan leather.
+I design and make all of my own sheaths from raw veg-tan leather.
+I dye, decorate and hand stitch every single Sheath by hand.

 NEW - 6 Sided Super Alloy Striker - As recommended by me!

-This is the highest grade striker available on the market, this striker is made from TOOL GRADE STEEL and has a distinct hardness, is resistant to abrasion and will hold its cutting edges.
-This striker has an exceptionally long life span and will outlive anyone who buys it.
+This is the highest grade striker available on the market, this striker is made from TOOL GRADE STEEL and has an excellent tough six sided edges to strike with.
+This handy compact striker has an exceptionally long life span that will most probably outlive quite a few Firesteel rods!